Bricklyn FAQ

 5. Why have the Simpsons and their friends moved to Bricklyn?

-Clearly the biggest news story of 2020 was the Simpson family’s move to Bricklyn that January.
-What’s more, within a few months many others from Springfield also arrived.
-The reason for the move of this nationally celebrated family to Bricklyn — true cultural icons — has been subject to rumor and rampant speculation.
+Clearly the biggest news story of 2019 was the relocation of the Simpsons from Springfield to Bricklyn.
+The reason for the move of this internationally celebrated family — true cultural icons — to Bricklyn has been subject to rumor and rampant speculation.

-At this point, we at The Bricklyn Eagle still don’t know all the facts, though we are following up on an intriguing lead: that members of the Bricklyn business community, — worried that Bricklyn was losing it’s hold on the title of “Donut Capital of America” — took undisclosed steps to entice Homer to move to Bricklyn and serve as the City’s “donut ambassador.”
+At this point, we at The Bricklyn Eagle still don’t know all the facts, though some have said that members of the Bricklyn business community, worried that Bricklyn was losing it’s hold on the title of “Donut Capital of America,” took undisclosed steps to entice Homer to move to Bricklyn and serve as the Realm’s “donut ambassador.”

-As for the others from Springfield now in Bricklyn, word on the street has it that they feared fading into obscurity if they didn’t follow the Simpsons to Bricklyn.
-More on the Simpsons in future posts!
+As for the other Simpson personalities who joined in the move to Bricklyn, word on the street has it that they feared fading into obscurity if they didn’t follow the Simpson family to Bricklyn.

 6. Who is “YMK Spiro Brickburger”? and what does YMK mean?

-Bricklyn’s elected mayors are afforded the option of also being designated King of the Tripartite Realm of Bricklyn (which includes Bricklyn, South Bricklyn, and Bricklyn Junction).
-While most newly elected mayors turn down this ceremonial title and role, Brickburger did not.
-Also, note that Bricklyn mayors traditionally include in their title some defining characteristic about their background — in Brickburger’s case, that is seen in the “Yuppie” part of his title.
+Note that Bricklyn mayors traditionally include in their title some defining characteristic about their background — in Brickburger’s case, that is seen in the “Yuppie” of “Y” part of his title.

 LEGO scholars Sondra Bacharach and Roy T. Cook have noted in their book, LEGO and Philosophy: Constructing Reality Brick by Brick,📍 that LEGO can “be used to make pointed commentary on, draw philosophical insights into, and learn more about the world we live in.”
 And that’s one of the things we’re going to try to do right here in Bricklyn, Vermont.